dereknovak/TS240-LS/study_guide.md

 https://launchschool.com/lessons/e46f5e6c/assignments/72d37d4b

 - "In TypeScript, readonly properties are used to create properties that can only be set once during initialization and cannot be modified afterward."
-- If used on an object, the nested elements can be mutated.
-    - Use `ReadonlyArray` utility type to prevent this.

 ```ts
 interface Person {